AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

 * PoW without ASICs (e.g. GPUs/CPUs; aka "ASIC resistant")
 * PoS

 PoW+ASICs means the miner-base is inflexible; they don't have many choices for where to point their ASICs.
-It's super high hash-rate, tho, and has near-optimal thermodynamic security given the state of ASIC manufacturing (e.g. 5nm chips).
+It's super high hash-rate, though, and has near-optimal thermodynamic security given the state of ASIC manufacturing (e.g. 5nm chips).

 PoW+GPUs means the miner-base is super flexible; there are lots of choices for profitable chains to mine.
 They can pick and choose and have low overhead to doing so.
-They aren't near the limit for thermodynamic security, tho.
+They aren't near the limit for thermodynamic security, though.
 If relevant ASICs come along they'll always out-compete GPUs.

 PoS has an inflexible miner base too -- most PoS schemes (e.g. PBFT, DPoS, etc) require the miners to stake coins and that happens over a period of time.
 However, there is a sense where the thermodynamic security of PoS is high (provided ECDSAs and EC crypto keep working).
 There's another sense where the thermodynamic security of PoS is low: miners control their private keys and have near zero energy cost per signature.
 That's the reason that PoS systems include mechanics like *slashing*.